MadHatter-Auditor/vortex-anapole-confinement/README.md

 28. (23-8-26) Reworked and fixed some spelling mistakes (the ones i saw at least..) in the readme and i deleted the pdf of ''the secret life of plants'' and replaced it with an internet archive link (https://archive.org/details/secretlifeofplan00tomp/page/n3/mode/2up). this is because i found out that it is not yet in the public domain and could be warranted for a DMCA takedown by the publishers.
 Personally i would recommend buying the book but i refer to internet archive simply as a neccesity.
 Better not to piss off ''HarperCollins'' so hereby my formal apology and rectification.
 29. (24-8-26) Updating and heavely reworking part two and possibly renaming it yet again in the future or either splitting it up due to new findings.
 Also uploaded the new **[Report.pdf](Report.pdf)** and reworked the links in the readme.
 30. (6-9-26) Uploaded the new Report.pdf.
 Concerning the update: due to adding entirely new chapters and revisiting older parts, it is taking some time.
 I bit off more than I could chew, so the announcement was placed too early.
 I plan on finishing it within the next week or so.
+31. (10-9-26) revised readme and put the files formerly from part 2 to appendix and added an placeholder in readme for upcoming updates.

 </details>